solliancenet/microsoft-postgresql-developer-guide/06_Troubleshooting/06_00_Troubleshooting.md

 #### Outdataed Azure CLI

-Always ensure that you are running the latest Azure CLI.
-If using older versions, you can run into issues such as:
+Always ensure that the Azure CLI being used is the latest version.
+When using older versions, it is possible to run into issues such as:

-- `The parameter PrivateDnsZoneArguments is required, and must be provided by customer``, this means you may be running an older version of Azure CLI.
+- `The parameter PrivateDnsZoneArguments is required, and must be provided by customer`

-You can upgrade your Azure CLI by executing the following if your currency version is `2.11.0` or higher:
+Upgrade the Azure CLI by executing the following commands (upgrade is available in version `2.11.0` or higher):

 ```powershell
 az upgrade